Pre-Riding the Biggie Courses

 First Yellow Mule on MTB Project

-Ralph’s Pass to the course finish
+Ralph’s Pass to the Biggie finish

 Pre-Ride Length: 8 miles (as a loop from Town Center)